alexluoqk/ccm/README.md

 textText['review_seg'] = textText['record'].apply(lambda x : ' '.join([j.strip() for j in jieba.lcut(x) if j not in my_stopwords]))
 ```
 ### Diagnosis-oriented embedding
-1)	For medical-domain-specific texts, we stem and lemmatize keywords generating groups to include effective clusters.
+1)	For medical-domain-specific texts, we stem and lemmatize each medical term to include effective clusters.
 ```python
 ind_chronic = list(textText.loc[textText['review_seg'].str.contains(pattern)]['index'])
 chronicdata = textText[[i in ind_chronic for i in textText['index']]]